Aviation Management/Aviation Management with Pilot Studies/Aviation Management with Air Traffic Controller Studies

 The second half of third year is comprised of both specialist business and aviation modules.

-In the fourth year, the course divides into two streams.
-You may opt to pursue integrated flight training at an approved Flight Training Organisation with a view to qualifying as a commercial pilot (Airline Transport Pilot Licence (ATPL))*; or you may choose to follow more specialist studies in aviation management here in DCU.
+In the fourth year, the course divides into three streams.
+You may choose to stay in DCU and study additional modules in management and aviation.
+Or you may apply to the Irish Aviation Authority's training programme for Air Traffic Controllers (ATCO).
+Or you may opt to pursue integrated flight training at an approved Flight Training Organisation with a view to qualifying as a commercial pilot (Airline Transport Pilot Licence (ATPL))*;

 Flight Training Organisations currently approved by DCU include: